 As I mentioned above my confidence in Ammonia refrigeration has lessened as of late.
 My concern is not about the performance or cost of R-717 but over the safety to those working at the facilities and those living around them.
 Let’s take a quick look at some of the Ammonia refrigerant events that have happened within just the past six months.
 I’m sure this isn’t all of them but this should give us an idea of the actual danger that comes with using Ammonia.

 - Last fall in a small town in British Columbia, Canada an Ammonia leak occurred at a local Ice Rink.
 This leak did not go well and at the end of it there were three fatalities.
 Since this happened there has been a lot of pressure and oversight on Ammonia refrigeration systems.
 Inspections have stepped up and some business owners have begun looking at alternative refrigerants so that they can move away from R-717.
-This story can be found by clicking here.
+This story was covered on our site as well.

 I’ve said it before in other articles and I’ll say it again here folks.
 I believe we need to stop using hazardous or toxic refrigerants such as R-717.
 Yes, I know that it is one of the most energy efficient refrigerants out there but let me ask you is it really worth it?
 Or, should we begin moving towards alternative refrigerants that are still climate friendly but that do not have the risk that comes with toxic refrigerants such as Ammonia.
 If the argument is climate over safety then I’m going to side with safety.